Conference Opening and Welcome Address

 Speaker will share how the organization developed a governance structure around process safety management where the company assured 2-way communication from the top of the organization to the bottom.
 This was done by identifying several KPIs (70+) both leading and lagging in line with API 754.
 Later, these KPIs were addressed at different levels depending on how critical they were.
 Company went down to operation levels and developed system to monitor Standard operation conditions and Safe operating limits as part of the shift hand over report.
 The company also shared a dashboard of key critical KPIs to assure organizations have visual feedback on PSM performance.
 This was all part of changing the culture to a more PSM focused culture to identify issues within the organization and address them through the right communication channel.

-Process Safety Section Head, Sipchem
+Section Head, Process Safety Industrial Security, Sipchem

 Technical Session - Process Safety Throughout Asset Life Cycle